outsinre/outsinre.github.com/_posts/2015-06-05-environment-variable.md

 PATH=$PATH:~/opt/bin
 export PATH=$PATH:~/opt/bin
     ```
-    'export` is a shell builtin for `bash`, `ksh` and `zsh`.
+    `export` is a shell builtin for `bash`, `ksh` and `zsh`.
 The first line omit the `export` keyword which is called `assignment`.
 We don't need `export` if the variable is already in the environment: any change of the value of the variable is reflected in the environment for modern shells. `PATH` is pretty much always in the environment; all Unix-like system sets it in the very beginning (usually in the very first process, in fact).

     But if the variable is not in the environment, you must add `export`.
 For example, some environment variable is for specific program newly installed.
 You could test by command: